sumelms/website/docs/development/contribute.md

 If you need technical help or want to discuss a technical or non-technical topic, you can open an issue for discussion or go directly to the community chat on [discord](https://discord.com/invite/aaJzjBunTZ).

-All repositories have templates indicating the format and what information is needed to open an issue.
+All repositories have templates indicating the type and what information is needed to open an issue.

 ### Bug reports